railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 * Printing the particular employee's timesheet, using the menu :menuselection:`Human Resources --> Reporting --> Timesheet --> Employee Timesheet`.

-* Printing the more then one employees' timesheet, using the menu :menuselection:`Human Resources --> Reporting --> Timesheet --> Employees Timesheet`.You can print a summary in the form of a table per user and per day.
+* Printing more than one employees' timesheet, using the menu :menuselection:`Human Resources --> Reporting --> Timesheet --> Employees Timesheet`.You can print a summary in the form of a table per user and per day.

 .. figure::  images/service_timesheet_all.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Employees' monthly summary timesheet*